 Struvite crystals can form stones that irritate or even block the urinary tract.
-These stones can quickly lead to kidney failure and become life-threatening.
-They can appear in many types of animals, including cats.
+Struvite stones can appear in many types of animals, including cats.

 What Are Struvite Crystals?

 Struvite crystals are microscopic crystals that are found in the urine of some cats.
-Struvite specifically is a material that is composed of magnesium, ammonium, and phosphate, and causes stones that are sometimes associated with urinary tract infections, but not always.
-The crystals are similar to extremely fine sand, and these small crystal-like formations can irritate the bladder.
-Additionally, these stones can be found in the urethra or in the kidneys.
+Struvite specifically is a material that is composed of magnesium, ammonium, and phosphate.
+The crystals themselves can be perfectly normal but become problematic when they combine to form grit or stones of varying shapes and sizes.
 In some cases, the stones can be flushed out of the body or dissolved.
 In other cases, they must be surgically removed.
 They occur in both male and female cats.

 Symptoms of Struvite Stones in Cats

 Signs of struvite stones in cats to watch out for include:

 - Frequent use of the litter box

 - Urinating outside the litter box around the home

-- Straining to urinate or painful urination accompanied by crying sounds
+- Painful urination sometimes accompanied by crying sounds

 - Excessive licking of the urethral area